 Most states were eager to tax online revenues in their jurisdictions.
 A landmark U.S. Supreme Court decision was reached in 2018.
 South Dakota vs. Wayfair upended the nexus concept, stating that companies with no physical presence were obligated to pay South Dakota sales tax as long as they met particular transaction and revenue thresholds.

 The Wayfair case centered around whether a state could collect revenue from a business not located within its borders.
 To determine the state’s eligibility, the Supreme Court turned away from its Commerce Clause, a set of historical regulations which has been disputed in recent years.
 Wayfair was estimated to remedy losses from $48 million and $58 million in untaxed revenues for the state of South Dakota.

 The physical nexus standards prior to South Dakota vs. Wayfair are an uneven patchwork of complex rules determined by each state.
-Today, most states have adopted sales tax nexus requirements based on those of South Dakota and refer to this as economic nexus.
+Today, all states with a state-wide sales tax have enacted laws associated with economic nexus.